mfkiwl/rk-open-docs/Dept3/RTOS/RT-Thread/RK2108/Rockchip_RK2108_Quick_Start_RT-Thread_CN/Rockchip_RK2108_Quick_Start_RT-Thread_EN.md

 The purpose of firmware packaging is to package various firmwares required by the system, such as partition table, loader, OS and root file system.
 The firmware packaging script of RK2108 is: bsp/rockchip/rk2108/mkimage.sh.
 The current building script will automatically trigger the firmware packaging after building is completed, so you only need to execute the `./build.sh` command once to complete the building and packaging.

+### Rootfs Package

+The rootfs packaging script is: bsp/rockchip/rk2108/mkroot.sh, enter the directory bsp/rockchip/rk2108, excute `./mkroot.sh resource/userdata/normal board/common/setting.ini`, the root.img will be generated in Image/.
+The script will make the file or directory in the specified directory into a Fat format file system, the size of root.img is determined by the PartSize of root partition in setting.ini.

 ## Firmware Flash

 Before flashing the firmware, the board should be in upgrade mode.
 RK2108 supports two upgrade modes: Loader mode and MaskRom mode.
 The following are the ways to enter these 2 modes: